Skip to content ↓

 • An appreciation of the diversity and richness of their cultures

 Bond is a multicultural school – members of our school community have their origins in different countries from all over the world and we speak many different languages.
-As a school we celebrate special festivals from many cultures and religions.
+As a school, we acknowledge special festivals from many cultures and religions and encourage our children to share and speak openly about these.
+It is part of our school ethos to respect and understand each other's faiths and cultures.
+We constantly review our curriculum to ensure that the experiences of our children are reflected and celebrated.